 Meet Our Team

 Mindi is the founder and director of SOURCE, the community engagement and service-learning center, serving the Johns Hopkins University (JHU) Schools of Public Health, Nursing, and Medicine.
-In this capacity, she is responsible for creating strategies to integrate public health practice and community outreach activities into academic training in the health professions.
+In this capacity, she leads the team and supports the creation of strategies to integrate public health practice and community outreach activities into academic training in the health professions.
 These efforts are accomplished in partnership with approximately 100 Baltimore community-based organizations, as well as faculty, staff, and students.
 Mindi provides programs and services that embrace the values of public service, social justice, citizenship, ethical decision-making, activism, civic professionalism, human rights, diversity, and reciprocity.

-Additionally, she holds faculty appointments in the Bloomberg School of Public Health’s Department of Health, Behavior and Society (primary) and the Department of Health Policy and Management (joint).
-She is adjunct faculty at the JHU School of Nursing.
+Additionally, she holds faculty appointments in the Bloomberg School of Public Health’s Department of Health, Behavior and Society (primary), the Department of Health Policy and Management (joint), and the JHU School of Nursing (joint).
 She teaches and supports a variety of service-learning and experiential learning courses on campus.
 She developed and teaches the Baltimore Community Practicum course (JHSPH) and Topics in Interdisciplinary Medicine: Health Care Disparities (SOM).
 She created and serves as the faculty co-sponsor of the certificate program in Community-Based Public Health.
-Mindi also co-coordinates the JHU School of Nursing’s Community Outreach Program.
-She worked with colleagues to develop several key SOURCE initiatives, including SOURCE Service-Learning Faculty and Community Fellows Program, SOURCE Service Scholars, Connection Community Consultants, Baltimore Action Projects, and HIV Counseling and Testing.
+Mindi also coordinates the JHU School of Nursing’s Community Outreach Program.
+She worked with colleagues to develop several key SOURCE initiatives, including SOURCE Service-Learning Faculty and Community Fellows Program, SOURCE Service Scholars, Connection Community Consultants, Baltimore Action Projects, HIV Counseling and Testing, and the Identity Clinic.

 Tyler Derreth, PhD - Associate Director